criteo/consul-templaterb/README.md

 given signal.
 By default, HUP will be sent to reload events (you can use NONE to avoid sending any reload signal), TERM will be used when leaving consul-templaterb.

 ### Bandwidth limitation

+This is actually the original reason for the creation of this GEM: on Criteo's large clusters, consul-template generated several hundreds of Mb/s to the Consul-Agent which also generated several hundreds of Mb/s with the Consul servers.

 By design, the GEM supports limiting the number of requests per endpoints (see code in `bin/consul-templaterb` file).
 It avoids using too much network to fetch data from Consul